Poppy is the author of A Bard's Lament and the Black Diamond series. She lives in Enoshima with her husband and young son.

 2. Kuromori (Wall Shadow)

-I beat colossus number 8 just the other day and was sweating buckets.
+I beat colossus number eight for the dozenth time just the other day and I was still sweating buckets.
 Take your pick of what makes Kuromori terrifying: its quick movement, its ability to climb walls, or the fact that it can shoot poisonous projectiles at you that leave toxic, health-draining gas clouds.

 To beat it, you have to get close enough to shoot its legs so it falls, and then stab its belly while it's down.
-The tension and fear makes me always dread this battle.
+The tension and heart-stopping music make me always dread this battle.

 1. Cenobia (Destruction Luster)